-The U.S. could threaten to deprive Iran of many of the benefits of its influence in Iraq by destroying the Iraqi economy through the ruthless application of sanctions stemming from the "maximum pressure" campaign.
-Apart from driving further Iranian military escalation doing so would also lead to the expulsion and likely deaths of American personnel.
+The US could threaten to deprive Iran of many of the benefits of its influence in Iraq by destroying the Iraqi economy through the ruthless application of sanctions.
+Apart from driving further Iranian military escalation, doing so would also lead to the expulsion and likely deaths of American personnel.
 It would disrupt the ongoing counter-ISIS operation just as ISIS is reconstituting in both Iraq and Syria.
 It would take volumes of Iraqi oil offline, driving up the price of oil dramatically.
 And it would not pose an existential threat to the Islamic Republic even so, since Iraq would be driven even more into the Iranian orbit and become an even more reliable, if unstable, satellite.

-The U.S. would have to change its policies and deployments in Iraq fundamentally to gain leverage for any threats against Iran in that country.
+The US would have to change its policies and deployments in Iraq fundamentally to gain leverage for any threats against Iran in that country.
 It should consider doing so but cannot change the equation fast enough to matter for responses to the Abqaiq strike or further Iranian escalations in the coming months.

 Syria.
 The situation in Syria is rather different.
-The Iranians have been working since the outbreak of rebellion against Assad first to stabilize the Assad regime and then to reestablish its control over Syria and its ability to pay for itself and its military.
-The pro-Assad coalition has not achieved either objective vet. despite Russia's contributions and U.S. disinterest, and is not on track to do so.
-Pro-American forces backed by small numbers of U.S. troops occupy Syria's oil-producing region, depriving the regime of the resources it needs to pay for itself and making it a draw on the overstrained Iranian treasury.
-The collapse of Assad's military down to a small effective core requires the continued deployment of tens of thousands of foreign troops-primarily Lebanese Hezbollah, Iraqi militias, and Afghan and Pakistani fighters, all trained, deployed, and paid for by Iran.
+The Iranians have been working since the outbreak of the rebellion against Assad first to stabilize the Assad regime and then to reestablish its control over Syria and its ability to pay for itself and its military.
+The pro-Assad coalition has not achieved either objective yet, despite Russia's contributions and US disinterest, and is not on track to do so.

+Pro-American forces backed by small numbers of US troops occupy Syria's oil-producing region, depriving the regime of the resources it needs to pay for itself and making it a draw on the overstrained Iranian treasury.
+The collapse of Assad's military down to a small effective core requires the continued deployment of tens of thousands of foreign troopsprimarily Lebanese Hezbollah, Iraqi militias, and Afghan and Pakistani fighters-all trained, deployed, and paid for by Iran.
 Iran and Assad depend on Russia almost completely for air power and other high-end conventional military capabilities.
-The direct involvement of the Turkish military in the fight against Assad (as well as the Kurds) increases the challenges facing the coalition supporting him.
-Iran's ability to continue to sustain its contributions to the pro-Assad coalition under the "maximum pressure" campaign is unclear, rendering the prospects for that coalition's victory and consolidation of control over Syria uncertain and even doubtful.
+The Turkish military's direct involvement in the fight against Assad (and the Kurds) increases the challenges facing the coalition supporting him.
+Iran's ability to sustain its contributions to the pro-Assad coalition under the "maximum pressure" campaign is unclear, rendering the prospects for that coalition's victory and consolidation of control over Syria uncertain and even doubtful.

-Iran does not need the Assad regime to control all Syria, of course.
-Its vital national interests are largely confined to the southwest where Hezbollah's bases and support zones lie along with the best positions for emplacing Iranian missiles and drones to threaten Israel.
-Iran could in theory secure these requirements with a rump 'Alawite state, with or without Assad himself in power, ceding much of the rest of Syria.
+Of course, Iran does not need the Assad regime to control all of Syria.
+Its vital national interests are largely confined to the southwest, where Hezbollah's bases and support zones lie, along with the best positions for emplacing Iranian missiles and drones to threaten Israel.

+Iran could in theory secure these requirements with a rump 'Alawite state, with or without Assad in power, ceding much of the rest of Syria.
 The trouble is that no such rump state would be stable or at peace.
-The Sunni majority in Syria will not likely accept the country's partition in such a way that deprives it of access to Damascus and the Russian interests, moreover, demand continued regime control over the northernmost part of the coastline around the Russian airbase at Latakia-a position constantly threatened by the Turkish forces and Salafi-jihadi and other Syrian groups in and near neighboring Idlib Province.
+The Sunni majority in Syria will not likely accept the country's partition in such a way that deprives it of access to Damascus and the coast.
+Russian interests, moreover, demand continued regime control over the northernmost part of the coastline around the Russian air base at Latakia-a position constantly threatened by the Turkish forces and Salafi-jihadi and other Syrian groups in and near the neighboring Idlib Province.